Liberation of Auschwitz concentration camp: Liberation

 Red Army soldiers from the 322nd Rifle Division arrived at Auschwitz on 27 January 1945 at 15:00.
-231 Red Army soldiers died in the fighting around Monowitz concentration camp, Birkenau, and Auschwitz I, as well as the towns of Oświęcim and Brzezinka.
+A total of 231 Red Army soldiers died in the fighting around Monowitz concentration camp, Birkenau, and Auschwitz I, as well as the town of Oświęcim and village of Brzezinka.
 For most of the survivors, there was no definite moment of liberation.
 After the death march away from the camp, the SS-TV guards had left.

 About 7,000 prisoners had been left behind, most of whom were seriously ill due to the effects of their imprisonment.
 The majority of those left behind were middle-aged adults or children younger than 15.
 Red Army soldiers also found 600 corpses, 370,000 men's suits, 837,000 articles of women's clothing, and 7 tonne of human hair.
 At Monowitz camp, there were about 800 survivors, and the camp was also liberated on 27 January by the Soviet 60th Army, part of the 1st Ukrainian Front.

 Battle-hardened Russian soldiers who were used to seeing death in battle were shocked by the Nazis' treatment of prisoners at Auschwitz.
 Red Army general Vasily Petrenko, commander of the 107th Infantry Division, remarked, "I who saw people dying every day was shocked by the Nazis' indescribable hatred toward the inmates who had turned into living skeletons.
 I read about the Nazis' treatment of Jews in various leaflets, but there was nothing about the Nazis' treatment of women, children, and old men.
 It was in Auschwitz that I found out about the fate of the Jews."
 In a few articles in Soviet newspapers, such as Pravda, following Soviet propaganda, the writers failed to mention Jews in their articles on the liberation.

 As soon as they arrived, the liberating forces (assisted by the Polish Red Cross) tried to help survivors by organizing medical care and food; Red Army hospitals cared for 4,500 survivors.
 There were also efforts to document the camp.
 As late as June 1945, there were still 300 survivors at the camp who were too weak to be moved.

 Commemoration

 The anniversary of the date of the liberation is recognized by the United Nations and the European Union as International Holocaust Remembrance Day.
 On the 75th anniversary, in 2020, a forum of world leaders—the World Holocaust Forum—was hosted in Israel by President Reuven Rivlin.
 Attendees included United States Speaker of the House Nancy Pelosi, President of Russia Vladimir Putin, Charles, Prince of Wales, President of Germany Frank-Walter Steinmeier, and President of Ukraine Volodymyr Zelensky.